JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script executes to print the current working directory
+This script list the contents of its directory